mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 {/if}
 ```

-Some of the transitions are specific to certain things like using `draw` for animating the stroke of an SVG element and we're going to look at what `crossfade` is useful for later.
+Some of the transitions are specific to certain things like `draw` for animating the stroke of an SVG element and we're going to look at what `crossfade` is useful for later.

 Here's how you can animate an SVG of a circle with a check mark in Svelte for delightful interactions.